zid-wm/zid-web/README.md

 # zid-web
+*These instructions are based on Unix/Linux systems (including MacOS).
+Certain commands will need to be altered (especially file paths) if running on Windows.*

 ## Prerequisites
 To run the development server, you must have the following installed:
 - Python (version 3.7 or higher)